ImPleby/Destiny2-Macros/README.md

+  ## Important
-Yes these will work with any program that can make macros.
+  These are mainly made for Logitech, but yes these will work with any program that can make macros.

   ## Jump To...
   * [Destiny 2 Macros](https://github.com/ImPleby/QoL-Macros/tree/main/Destiny%202)